EftimieVlad/Assignmnet/README.md

 Workflow

-This app has a schaduled function that reads rss feeds from  http://feeds.nos.nl/nosjournaal?format=xml ( is is hardcoded ).
+This app has a schaduled function that reads rss feeds from  http://feeds.nos.nl/nosjournaal?format=xml ( it is hardcoded ).
 Everytime a new feed (title and date are unique) is found is added to the database.
 Imformation is provided at the endpoint /feed/all (get request) and it return all the information in raw format ( images are bytes )